 Cancellation Policy

-If you are unable to attend our session in person or online, please cancel at least 24 h before.
+If you are unable to attend our session in person or online, please cancel at least 48 h before.
 Otherwise you will be charged the full rate for late cancellation or no show.

 Insurance

 I am considered an Out of Network provider at this time and can provide you with Superbills upon request.
-Most insurance plans do offer out of network benefits so make sure to check directly with you insurance carrier.
+Most insurance plans do offer out of network benefits so make sure to check directly with your insurance carrier.

 Some questions to ask your insurance for out of network benefits: